Sticky Password is an effective, secure password manager with standard tools like auto form-filling and standout features like Wi-Fi syncing.

 So if you are looking for a password manager to operate on your devices and don’t mind manually syncing the program, the free version will suffice.

 Also, the premium version includes a donation toward saving manatees.
-Lamantine Software, the company that developed Sticky Password, works closely with the ‘Save the Manatees Club’.
+Lamantine Software, which developed Sticky Password, works closely with the ‘Save the Manatees Club’.

 The teams plan is for business use, and grants access to team and company accounts.
 You can set permissions for individuals and easily edit or remove access.
 Shared passwords are synced across devices.